 Apply sustainable purchasing tools and standards provided by the U.S. General Services Administration, U.S. Department of Energy, U.S. Environmental Protection Agency, State of Illinois Central Management Services, and other certifying organizations

-Engage campus units and vendors to reduce purchases and associated emissions
+Engage campus units and vendors to reduce purchases and associated emissions; solicit and apply students’ suggestions on reducing paper and other products used in classes and buildings

 Expand reuse of durable products on campus through cataloguing system